tonyplovich/kubeadm/README.md

 ## Troubleshooting
 * Set logging to debug on the cluster minions to see the output of kubeadm
-  * '''note''': The messages are prefixed with 'kubeadm' but some entries span multiple lines.
+  * **note**: The messages are prefixed with 'kubeadm' but some entries span multiple lines.
 This means you might miss some output by grepping for kubeadm.